-One thing that has been consistent through all of the Star Trek series is communication.
+One thing that has been consistent throughout all of the Star Trek series is communication.
 There were never any problems communicating with a race, even in “first contact” situations, due to a marvelous invention known as the universal translator.

 However, Philip Lazebnik and Joe Menosky, the writers of Darmok, chose to challenge the concept that communication among alien races comes almost naturally in the 24th century.

 The Enterprise meets with a race known as The Children of Tama.
 There have been prior meetings between the Federation and the Tamarians, but they haven’t gotten anywhere diplomatically because the Federation considers them unintelligible.